-A bit like dissociation, our narcissistic ways are often regarded as one of the “bad boys” of human growth and development; see more on this in human defence mechanisms.
-This does a disservice to narcissism as well as demonstrating an implicit judgementalism.
-There is a lot of implicit judgementalism about in diagnosis of behaviour: what about “Borderline Personality Disorder”?!
-This is a term almost certainly demonstrating not only prejudice, but also a professional misunderstanding of the nature of the traumatic response, and how it might present in public.
+This does a disservice to narcissism and the part it plays in our lives.
+Also, it demonstrates an implicit judgementalism.
+There is a lot of this going on in the diagnosis of behaviour: what about “Borderline Personality Disorder”?!
+This is a term almost certainly demonstrating not only prejudice, but also a misunderstanding of the nature of the traumatic response, and how it presents in public.

-So, I am going to ask you to bear with me, and accept that ‘parts’ can be both healthy or unhelpful, even at one and the same time!
-I will stop using ‘part’ from now on!
+So, I am going to ask you to bear with me, as I assert that all our ‘parts’ can be both healthy or unhelpful, even at one and the same time!
 Those parts can be very different from one another, and, sometimes, very ‘in tune’ one with another.

-The aim of therapy, is to improvement the level of attunement.
+One aim of therapy is to improvement the level of attunement.

 So let me say more.
 In a normal attachment relationship, the small child will gaze into a carer’s eye – as they so often do – and they will see themselves.
 It is likely that ‘mirror’ neurons in both carer and baby will start to buzz in harmony.
-At the risk of being frivolous, do you remember the scene in Spielberg’s Close Encounters of the Third Kind, when the alien spaceship and the Earth scientists found a way to communicate!!
+D you remember the scene in Spielberg’s Close Encounters of the Third Kind, when the alien spaceship and the Earth scientists found a way to communicate through music!
 Could it be like that?

 However, that process of integration is easily disrupted.

-Most of us know that this mastery is an illusion.
+So that superficial mastery is an illusion.
 Indeed, through the process, the child itself will develop a sneaking suspicion that all is not well; something is missing.
 The child learns to put that doubt into a box and to keep it separate – hidden from other parts – a secret.
 Over time, a visible split can develop between the content of that ‘box’ and other parts of ourselves.

 Sometimes this split is known to the individual – it becames a structural dissociation.
 Other times the split is not so evident and the individual can develop a Dissociative Identifty Disorder (DID).
 This can be problematic for the ‘client’ and other people in her life.